Mucormycosis is a type of fungal infection. It’s relatively rare, but also very serious.

 Mucormycosis is particularly dangerous because it spreads quickly throughout the body.
 Left untreated, the infection can spread to the lungs or the brain.
 This can cause:

 - a brain infection

 The first steps in treating mucormycosis are receiving intravenous (IV) antifungal medications and having surgical debridement.
 Surgical debridement involves cutting away all infected tissue.
-Removing infected tissue has been shown to the infection from spreading further.
+Removing infected tissue has been shown to

 If you respond well to IV therapy and tissue removal, your doctor will likely remove your IV and give you oral medications to take.